Financial Advisor Shortage: The Decline of Younger Advisors & Future of the Industry

 The Aging Advisor Workforce

 The average age of a financial advisor hovers around 51, and nearly 40% of advisors are expected to retire within the next decade.
 With these advisors controlling an estimated $10.4 trillion in assets, the need for succession planning and new talent has never been more pressing.
-However, the pipeline for new advisors is drying up, leading to a growing financial advisor shortage that could leave countless clients underserved.

 One of the biggest concerns is that many retiring advisors have no clear succession plan.
 According to Cerulli Associates, 25% of advisors set to retire within the next ten years remain uncertain about who will take over their practice.
 This uncertainty not only threatens the continuity of client relationships but also creates a massive gap in the industry’s ability to serve future generations of investors.